Atopic dermatitis in Child

 - Scabies is also intensely pruritic, classically accentuated at night.
 Typical sites of involvement include the interdigital web spaces, axillae, wrists, belt area, buttocks, and feet.
 The pathognomic sign is the burrow.

 - Scaly plaques in tinea corporis are typically annular or arcuate.
+Tinea incognito may be mistaken for atopic dermatitis due to absence of scale and inflammation.
 Fungal elements can be demonstrated using a potassium hydroxide (KOH) preparation.

 - Classic lesions in psoriasis are well-defined erythematous plaques involving the scalp and extensor elbows and knees with overlying silvery scale.
 In young children not yet potty-trained, groin psoriasis may present as well-demarcated pink plaques.